Colviz/Elective-manager/USER_DOCUMENTATION.md

 [Submit an issue](https://github.com/Rishabh04-02/Elective-manager-new/issues) to the Elective Manager Github.
 And, of course, feel free to submit pull requests with bug fixes or changes.

 ## Maintainers
-Elective Manager is built while interning at [NIT Hamirpur](http://nith.ac.in/nith/) by following Developers:
+Elective Manager is built while interning at [National Institute of Technology, Hamirpur](http://nith.ac.in/nith/) by following Developers:

 * [Rishabh Chaudhary](https://github.com/Rishabh04-02)
 * [Shubham Machal](https://github.com/shubhammachal)